NiharicaMyla/Assignment2--NiharicaMyla-/README.md

 # Pithy Quotes:

-> Wherever life takes you, walk proud - *Chief R. Staceylaforme*.
+> Wherever life takes you, walk proud - *Chief R. Stacey Laforme*.

 > The Art of Being Happy is to be Satisfied with what you have - *Terry Brown*.